-In addition to the requirements outlined previously, the following general recommendations must be considered when installing a SL280DFNV furnace:
+In addition to the requirements outlined previously, the following general recommendations must be considered when installing a SL280UHV furnace:

 - Place the furnace as close to the center of the air distribution system as possible.
 The furnace should also be located close to the chimney or vent termination point. - Do not install the furnace where drafts might blow directly into it.
-This could cause improper combustion and unsafe operation. - Do not block the furnace combustion air openings with clothing, boxes, doors, etc. Air is needed for proper combustion and safe unit operation. - When the furnace is installed in an attic or other insulated space, keep insulation away from the furnace.
+This could cause improper combustion and unsafe operation. - Do not block the furnace combustion air openings with clothing, boxes, doors, etc. Air is needed for proper combustion and safe unit operation. - When the furnace is installed in an attic or other insulated space, keep insulation away from the furnace. - Please consult the manufacturer of your evaporator coil for their recommendations on distance required between the heat exchanger and their drain pan.
+Adequate space must be provided between the drain pan and the furnace heat exchanger.